Lutron Smart Home App

 From the diary study

-During the project I demonstrated the following skillset and achieved impacts
+During the project I demonstrated these skillset to achieve the impacts

 53%